Product Pathways - Protein Translation

 Directions For Use

+Use as a blocking reagent to evaluate the specificity of antibody reactivity in immunohistochemistry protocols.
 For immunohistochemistry, add twice the volume of peptide as volume of antibody used in 100 ul total volume.
 Incubate for a minimum of 30 minutes prior to adding the entire volume to the slide.
 For Western blotting, add an equal volume of peptide as volume of antibody used in 10 ml total volume, and incubate at room temperature for 30 minutes before allowing to react with the blot.
 Recommended antibody dilutions can be found on the product data sheet.

 The mammalian target of rapamycin (mTOR, FRAP, RAFT) is a Ser/Thr protein kinase (1-3) that functions as an ATP and amino acid sensor to balance nutrient availability and cell growth (4,5).
 When sufficient nutrients are available, mTOR responds to a phosphatidic acid-mediated signal to transmit a positive signal to p70 S6 kinase and participate in the inactivation of the eIF4E inhibitor, 4E-BP1 (6).
 These events result in the translation of specific mRNA subpopulations. mTOR is phosphorylated at Ser2448 via the PI3 kinase/Akt signaling pathway and autophosphorylated at Ser2481 (7,8). mTOR plays a key role in cell growth and homeostasis and may be abnormally regulated in tumors.
 For these reasons, mTOR is currently under investigation as a potential target for anti-cancer therapy (9).